RinCamp/Godot-Inspector-Tabs/README.md

 - Favorite property will be shown in all tabs.

 # Known issues
-- Resizing the inspector dock is kind of glitchy especially if the dock is made floating.
+- When opening your project, the `search help` window will pop up for a split second.
+This is to load the GDExtension node icons.

 # Installing
 You can install it from the [asset library](https://godotengine.org/asset-library/asset/3951).